-Date Week Outcome/Material Covered References Jan.
-6 1 Introduction and review of course outline Learning needs and goal setting Lab process, participation, readings, simulations, course requirements and evaluation Please Note R = Required O = Optional Jan.
-13 2 Interpersonal communication - definition and principles Collage pp. 13-15 - Which of Buber's levels of communication is appropriate to your nursing role with patients, families and colleagues? pp. 23-24 - "We can't automatically communicate with others as full unique individuals because we don't know them personally when we first meet."
-Is getting to know your patient personally congruent with the professional role of a RN? pp. 27-28 - Who is responsible for how others interpret our nonverbal behaviour - the other or myself? p.
+Date Week Outcome/Material Covered References Aug.
+16 1 Introduction and review of course outline Learning needs and goal setting.
+Lab process, participation, readings, simulations, course requirements, and evaluation.
+Please Note R = Required O = Optional Aug.
+23 2 Interpersonal communication - definition and principles Collage 1. pp. 13-15 - Which of Buber's levels of communication is appropriate to your nursing role with patients, families, and colleagues?
+2. pp. 23-24 - "We can't automatically communicate with others as full unique individuals because we don't know them personally when we first meet."
+Is getting to know your patient personally congruent with the professional role of a RN?
+3. pp. 27-28 - Who is responsible for how others interpret our non-verbal behaviour - the other or myself?
+4. p.
 33 - What do you mean to your patients?
-What do you want to mean to them? p.
-34 - The requirement to be able to adapt your communication could be interpreted as being dishonest or manipulative.
-What are your ideas about this? pp. 37-38 - What does 'dual perspective' mean?
-How might you use it in your nursing practice? p.
+What do you want to mean to them?
+5. pp. 37-38 - What does 'dual perspective' mean?
+How might you use it in your nursing practice?
+6. p.
 38 - Does the requirement for self-monitoring promote self-consciousness or self-awareness?
 What is the difference between these processes?
-R Wood & Henry.
+R Wood &amp; Henry.
 Chapter 1.
-Beck, C.T.
+Read pp. 2-3: If you are not familiar with Maslow's hierarchy of needs read pp. 4-9.
+Read pp. 10-25.
+Read p.
+28 "Concept at a Glance, Eight Principles of Interpersonal Communication."
+If you do not understand part of this, read the corresponding section on pp. 27-34.
+Read p.
+35 "Concepts at a Glance, Guidelines for Interpersonal Communication Competence."
+Read any corresponding section that you did not understand on pp. 35-41.
+Be sure you understand dual perspective and read p.
+38 "Apply the Idea, Developing Dual Perspective."
+O Beck, C.T.
 (1993).
 Caring relationships between nursing students and their patients.
-Nurse Educator , 18(5), 28-32.
+Nurse Educator, 18(5), 28-32.

-Date Week Outcome/Material Covered References Jan.
-20 3 Self-awareness in nursing Collage R Wood & Henry.
-Chapter 2.
-1. p.
+Date Week Outcome/Material Covered References Aug.
+30 3 Self-awareness in nursing Collage 1. p.
 61 - Complete the exercise outlined under Reflecting on Reflected Appraisals.
-(Wood-Henry, 2002) R Beebe, S., Beebe, S., Redmond, M. & Geerinck, T. (2004).
-Chapter 10, Self- Disclosure In Interpersonal Johari Window Exercise Communication Relating to Others (3rd p.
-318 Use the ideas in the readings on the social penetration model of self- disclosure and how the amount you self-disclose differs in relationships.
+(Wood-Henry, 2002) Johari Window Exercise 2.
+Use the ideas in the readings on the social penetration model of self-disclosure and how the amount you self-disclose differs in relationships.
+(Beebe &amp; Beebe, 2004, p.
+318) 3.
+Complete three Johari Windows (Beebe &amp; Beebe, p.
+319) A. with one of your parents or grandparents; B. your closest friend; C. a co-worker or classmate.
 Give examples in each of the four quadrants or panes of the window for each of the different relationships.
-You determine the size of each quadrant in each of the relationships.
-Canadian ed.), pp. 317-323.
-In-class In small groups share some of the information and the insights you gained doing your Johari Windows.
-Questions for discussion: a.
-Is there an ideal Johari Window configuration, i.e., "who we are" in a nurse-patient relationship? b.
-Is self-disclosure by the nurse necessary in the nurse-patient relationship? c.
-What effects, both positive and negative, could self-disclosure by a nurse have on a nurse-patient relationship? d.
-What have you done as a nursing student to help your analyses yourself?
+4. What experiences, attitudes, or feelings do you have that you might disclose to a client to help establish a therapeutic relationship?
+In small groups share some of the information and the insights you gained doing your Johari Windows.
+2. Questions for discussion: A. Is there an ideal Johari Window configuration, i.e., "who we are" in a nurse-patient relationship?
+B. How might self-disclosure be used in a nurse-client context?
+C. What effects, both positive and negative, could self-disclosure by a nurse have on a nurse-patient relationship?
+R Wood &amp; Henry.
+Chapter 2.
+Read pp. 42-64.
+Skim pp. 65-73 (top).
+Read pp. 73 (bottom)- 81.
+R Beebe, S., Beebe, S., Redmond, M., &amp; Geerinck, T. (2004).
+Chapter 10, Self-disclosure in interpersonal communication relating to others (3rd Canadian ed.). pp. 317-323.
+(Handout)

-(conťd.)